 Electric Food Warmers

-*Electric food warmers are also great for BUFFET STYLE parties.
+*These electric food warmers are also great for BUFFET STYLE parties.

 Because of the small trays, this one is perfect for warming sides or appetizers.
 The lids are clear so you can see through them plus they have a stand to place the lids on while serving yourself.